patela3/BlakYak/README.md

 ## Art & Design

-All visual assets were designed by the developer.
+All visual assets were designed by me.
 The 8-bit pixel art style gives the game a retro arcade feel, covering every card face, board layout, and UI element.

 ---